PayBy/botim-money-docs/demos/jsapi.md

 # JSAPI

-The **JSAPI** feature allows merchants to invoke the **built-in checkout** of **BOTIM** and **PayBy** directly from a mobile website.
+The **JSAPI** feature allows merchants to invoke the **built-in checkout** of **BOTIM Money** directly from a mobile website.
 When a customer opens the merchant’s webpage via a message in the BOTIM app, the checkout process is triggered seamlessly, enabling quick and secure payment.

 ---